When: Early October 2015

 I made contact with the venue manager and began to explain what we were seeing, he nodded and explained to us that the lighting in the arena was causing this.
 To test this without plunging the arena into darkness we switched off half of the lights, this produced a noticeable result.

-- They are controlled using RF, I think this is a proprietary 900 MHz signal, though I may be wrong
+- These lamps are controlled using RF, I think this is a proprietary 900 MHz signal, though I may be wrong

 - They use a RF microwave source in the form of a magnetron